A man wearing a hat sits at a table and talks to other people at the table.

 Scorecard

 This is an opportunity for teams to examine the 5–15 most important activity-based numbers related to their work at a high level.
-It’s a quick report out, just to make sure things are on track for the week.
+It’s a quick report just to make sure things are on track for the week.

 Rock Review